 What are they?

 Pearly penile papules (PPP), also known as genital angiofibromas or hirsutoid papillomas, are benign growths occurring on the male genital organ (and, sometimes, on the female genital organs as well).
 While they are often asymptomatic, they can become more visible if they grow in size and change their colour, becoming pearly and flesh-coloured.
-PPP affect 20-30% of the general male population.
+PPP affect roughly between 20-30 per cent of the general male population.

 Pearly penile papules do not pose a threat to your overall health.
 They are just a cosmetic defect, and in some cases they may disappear on their own.